Washington State University administrators defended free speech on campus.

 The role of freedom of expression has increasingly been at the center of a number of recent debates on campus—and we’re pleased to see that, for the most part, the discourse has been positive.
 We’ll continue to report on administrators’ contributions to those conversations.

-Schools: Washington State University University of North Carolina – Charlotte University of Minnesota University of Denver University of Michigan – Ann Arbor Indiana University – Purdue University Indianapolis
+Schools: University of North Dakota Washington State University University of North Carolina – Charlotte University of Minnesota University of Denver University of Michigan – Ann Arbor Indiana University – Purdue University Indianapolis